Are you considering hunting with kids for the first time? Use these tips to make hunting with kids less stressful for an awesome first hunt.

 Related Reading: What Is Rewilding? + 7 Easy Ways to Rewild

 Our 4th Year Taking Kids Hunting

-We live in Central Oregon now, but both my husband and I grew up near the coast range in the Western part of the state.
+We live in Central Oregon as of this post, but both my husband and I grew up near the coast range in the Western part of the state.

 Our state has always been a recreational paradise, but I did not grow up hunting.

 My husband, however, started going hunting with the men in his family from about the age of six.
 He hunted both deer and elk pretty much every year after that – and never stopped.

 Now that we have children, we have sort of branched out into our own hunting party.
 We hunt as a family and have tried many new units in Oregon in the last few years.